 Look for inspiration

-Newspapers, magazines and websites online can be full of inspiration and ideas for your own headline writing.
+Newspapers, magazines and websites online can be great idea sources, full of inspiration and ideas for your own headline writing.
 Keep an eye on them.
 Magazine front pages are full of irresistible headlines.
 Just take a look at front pages of Men’s Health or Cosmopolitan.

-Also online sites like Buzzfeed have their headlines and listicles as big traffic driving factors and major reasons for their success.
+Also online sites such as Buzzfeed, Upworthy and The Daily Mail have their headlines and listicles as big traffic driving factors and major reasons for their success.
 Explore them, learn from them, note interesting styles and formulas, and try and implement them on your own site.